 As mentioned before, cast-iron or cold-rolled steel griddles need regular maintenance such as timely seasoning, grime removal, and rust control.
 To clean a Blackstone griddle from rust, you will need a set of tools and some patience.

 A list of tools is needed to be able to remove profile rusting, and is as follows:

 - dish towel or paper towels.

 The method is as follows:

-- First, the rust must be completely removed.
+- First, rust must be completely removed.
 This can be achieved by applying the steel wool (finer steel wool is better than thicker)—only to affected areas (try not to scratch the surface of the griddle too much).
-Then scour the griddle so that only raw cast iron is showing.
+Then scour the griddle so that only raw cast iron is showing;

-- Second, the griddle must be washed—this is where the water and dish soap is used.
-The griddle can be scrubbed with mesh sponge, going over the affected areas once more, ensuring that the iron is clean and has no remaining debris on it.
+- Second, the griddle must be washed – this is where the water and dish soap is used.
+The griddle can be scrubbed with a mesh sponge, going over the affected areas once more, ensuring that the iron is clean and has no remaining debris on it;

-- Second to last: place an aluminium sheet on the bottom rack of the oven, and place the griddle upside down on the top rack of the oven.
+- Second to last: place an aluminum sheet on the bottom rack of the oven, and place the griddle upside down on the top rack of the oven;

 - Finally, once the time is up, turn off the heat and allow it to cool – first within the oven, and then outside, for a few hours.
 Your griddle is now ready to be used again.